 You should plan for plenty of ventilation near the top of your coop where the warm, moist air will rise and can escape.
 You want to position the vents away from roosts so they aren’t sleeping with drafts and cold air blowing on them.
 If possible design your vents with flip down covers so rain & snow won’t blow in on them.
 A handy item to have in your coop is a humidity gauge.
 Aim to keep humidity between 40%-70% year round.

-Rethink your water system.
 If you have chickens that have long wattles you don’t want them dipping down into the water font, getting their wattles all wet.
 Consider getting a nipple water system or raising up your water font.
+You might want to move the waterer outside of the coop to eliminate a source of moisture.
 At the very least, make sure your water font is stable and won’t be knocked over by the birds, soaking the coop.

 My chicken has frostbite, now what?!!